Sticksword/tip-calculator/readme.md

 Submitted by: Michael Chen

-Time spent: 5~ hours spent in total
+Time spent: 6~ hours spent in total, including some reading on form validation

 ## User Stories